- how to write a press release

 In some cases, shortening your headline to be concise but captivating means that you may have to leave off information you wanted your reader to know right away.
 The sub-headline, which runs right under your headline, is a chance to convey this information.

 The sub-headline should be around two sentences, providing more details about what the body of the press release will contain.
 However, you still want to abide by the rules of a good headline, like lots of action verbs and being easy to follow.

 Step 4: Release Date.

-Note that when it comes to your release date, you have a bit of freedom on where you can put this.
-If you look up press release samples, you’ll see some have it under the logo on the letterhead or other places, but it should always be near the top.
-The reason for this is that the release date lets media quickly determine how relevant a press release date is.
-The more recent, the better in just about every case.
+You have a bit of freedom on where you can put the release date, but it should always be near the top.
+The reason for this is that the information lets the media immediately determine how relevant the press release is.

 Step 5: Dateline.